adhallaj/ASC-Transcriptome/README.md

   - Update the blastfile variable to the name of your concatenated A1_blastedmaster file (in my case the file was actually called A1_blastedmaster)
   - Update the goinfo variable to the name of your concatenated masterGO.csv file (mine was also called masterGO.csv)

-Ran the filter_blastx.sh on the supercomputer with 20 cores, 20gb memory, large queue, 24:00:00, dmc.
+Ran the filter_blastx.sh on the supercomputer with the following parameters:

+    20 cores, 20gb memory, large queue, 24:00:00, dmc.